rnons/lord/README.md

 By default, lord uses [mpd] as backend.
 When mpd is available, lord can be run as daemon (default) or in foreground (with `--no-daemon` option).
-When mpd is unavailable (not running), it will fallback to use [mplayer].
-Mplayer is run in to enable user control playback with mplayer keybindings.
+When mpd is unavailable (not running), lord will fallback to use [mplayer].
+Mplayer is run in foreground to allow user controlling playback with mplayer keybindings.

 Supported radios: